(A.C.A.B. is an acronym meaning "All Cops Are Bastards")

-Each country has its own story of policing and its important to know the differences.
+Each country has its own story of policing, and it’s essential to know the differences.
 Since I grew up in the Netherlands, I will start there.

-It is hard to pinpoint the exact moment where the police force (as we know it today), was created in the Netherlands.
+It is hard to pinpoint the exact moment when the police force (as we know it today) was created in the Netherlands.
 I found it even harder to define an origin.
-According to the government website police.nl “De Nederlandse politiegeschiedenis begint in 1581, bij de vorming van de Republiek der Zeven Verenigde Nederlanden.”2 (Dutch police history begins in 1581, with the formation of the Republic of the Seven United Netherlands.), but I think that this is a huge overstatement.
-I will start this story at the 1750s.
-In bigger cities, the policing forces went by the names of ‘schout’ (magistrate?
-Google translate, help me!) and their ‘rakkers’ (pickles? no that can’t be right!).
-Those rakkers were helpers and somewhat comparable to the police agents nowadays.
+According to the government website police.nl “De Nederlandse politiegeschiedenis begint in 1581, bij de vorming van de Republiek der Zeven Verenigde Nederlanden.”
+(Dutch police history begins in 1581, with the formation of the Republic of the Seven United Netherlands.), but I think that this is a huge overstatement.
+I will start this story in the 1750s.
+In bigger cities, the policing forces went by the names of schout (magistrate?
+Google translate, help me!) and their rakkers (pickles? no, that can’t be right!).
+These rakkers were helpers and somewhat comparable to the police agents nowadays.
 The schouts worked directly for the municipality and used to be more like detectives.
-Maintaining the public order was done by militia and the night watchman.3 See: painting Rembrandt van Rijn.
+Maintaining the public order was done by militia and the night watchman.
+It’s all on the official police academia website.
+See: painting Rembrandt van Rijn.
 In reality, they weren’t dressed as nicely as they were painted, and weren’t carrying guns either.
 The night watch was equipped with a wooden stick and a ‘klepper’.
-A klepper is rotating hammer on a wooden stick that functioned as an alarm.
+A Klepper is a rotating hammer on a wooden stick that functioned as an alarm.

 They didn’t earn much.
 The militia was only called when needed, not regularly and had another job in everyday life.
-The militia consisted of regular citizens; next-door neighbours who were primarily and above all carpenters, smiths or salesman, that worked in a shop or tavern.
-And no one really wanted to work those low paid night shift, so the occupation of night watch was taken by those who otherwise couldn’t make a living.
+The militia consisted of regular citizens, next-door neighbours who were primarily and above all carpenters, smiths or salesmen, that worked in a shop or tavern.
+And no one really wanted to work the low-paid night shifts, so the night watch occupation was taken by those who otherwise couldn’t make a living.
 They were looked down upon.
 If citizens protested, for example, the army was called instead.

-Slowly, very slowly the order of policing changed.
-The Dutch government was inspired by Great Britain police enforcement and they started copying their way around the 1840s/1850s; uniforms, sabels, top hats and all.
-Schooling wasn’t needed; no issue if you hadn’t finished your primary school, could read and write a bit.. nice, but not mandatory.
-You had to be big, tough and strong to join.
-The Dutch police were rough and they handled the citizens even rougher.
+Slowly, very slowly, the order of policing changed.
+The Dutch government was inspired by Great Britain’s police enforcement, and they started copying their way around the 1840s/1850s; uniforms, swords, top hats and all.
+Schooling wasn’t needed; no issue if you hadn’t finished your primary school, and could read and write a bit.. nice, but not mandatory.
+You had to be big, tough and robust to join.
+The Dutch police were rough, and they handled the citizens even more harshly.
 Needless to say that they weren’t liked much.

-1880, the world of the Dutch citizens had changed too.
-Factories rose and working conditions were unbearable.
-Workers protested and this is a perfect example of what police calls; ‘disrupting public order’, the police felt forced to intervene.
-To gain strength national police officers and marechaussee joint their forces.
-The marechaussee horses deemed often intimidating enough to prevent protests from happening, that tactic is still being employed to this day.
+In 1880, the world of Dutch citizens had changed too.
+Factories rose, and working conditions were unbearable.
+Workers protested, and this is a perfect example of what police calls; ‘disrupting public order.
+The police felt forced to intervene.
+To gain strength, national police officers and marechaussee joined their forces.
+The marechaussee’s horses were often deemed intimidating enough to prevent protests from happening.
+The tactic is still being employed to this day.
 A police apparatus formed around the same time.
 One that didn’t only bother with uprisings and misconduct, but legal knowledge, self-defence and First Aid too.
-And later traffic policing was introduced, even though laws weren’t in place yet.
+And later, traffic policing was introduced, even though laws weren’t in place yet.

-1901, the question of who polices the police was raised by a liberal member of parliament H. Kist.
+1901, who polices the police was raised by a liberal member of parliament H. Kist.
 Nothing changed much until WW1 when police training was introduced to be cancelled again only in a few years.
-The Amsterdam municipal police had three stations: one to combat counterfeit certificates, also known as the counterfeit money centre, one that fought international criminals and one that investigated girls and women trafficking.
+The Amsterdam municipal police had three stations: one to combat counterfeit certificates, also known as the phoney money centre, which fought international criminals and investigated girls and women trafficking.
 In Rotterdam, located the smuggling of narcotics and car thefts.
-Amsterdam and Rotterdam were extremely proud of those stations and their work against crime, they didn’t want to merge.
+Amsterdam and Rotterdam were incredibly proud of those stations and their work against crime.
+They didn’t want to merge.
 Dutch police officers in training still learn about police collaboration from stories of those days.

-One story goes like this: One day somewhere around 1919 an English newspaper published an article about human trafficking.
+One story goes like this: One day, somewhere around 1919, an English newspaper published an article about human trafficking.
 “Het ging in die dagen om de overtuiging van een levendige handel in blanke slavinnen.”
 (In those days it was about the conviction of a lively trade in white slave girls.
 [Google translate]) reads policeacademie.nl.
-This story is about white girls, imagine if they would have been people of colour or black.
-The victimized white girls story kept Europa busy for years and ultimately let a European force to be formed with headquarters (IKPK) in Vienna.
-After WW2 IKPK was replaced by Interpol.
+This story is about white girls; imagine if they would have been people of colour or black.
+The victimized white girls’ story kept Europa busy for years and ultimately let a European force be formed with headquarters (IKPK) in Vienna.
+After WW2, IKPK was replaced by Interpol.

 “International sex traffickers can also be empowered by poorly-thought-out prohibitionist police actions, which often involve deporting or incarcerating foreign women involved in sex work, a practice often driven by US policies.” writes Alex S. Vitale in his book The End of Policing about American policing.
 It is not so different from European policing.

-In truth sex workers are seldom in favour of the police and these workers rarely see police intervention as being in their best interest.
-Either if it’s because the sex worker’s interest in maintaining their anonymity, or that of their clients or other reasons, the police sees these sex workers as offenders rather than victims and often fail to take their request for help seriously, regardless of whether sex work is voluntary or coerced.
+In truth, sex workers are seldom in favour of the police, and these workers rarely see police intervention as being in their best interest.
+If only it’s because of the sex worker’s interest in maintaining their anonymity.
+Or the secrecy of/from their clients… Sure, in that case, the police would understand?
+Sadly, no, the police often see sex workers as offenders rather than victims.
+They fail to take the worker’s request for help seriously, regardless of whether sex work is voluntary or coerced.

 * It’s broken Dutch, but it roughly translates: For anyone who demonstrates against slavery and racism: 1.
-First learn the history from the country you live in.
+First learn the history of the country you live in.
 Not only the part you think is important but everything.
 2. Realize the times you live in…..thus the NOW or do you really live in the past?
 3. You are against racism and slavery?
-Fine no problem with that…..are you also going to do something about slavery nowadays in which WHITE girls are misused as sexslaves?
+Fine no problem with that…..are you also going to do something about slavery nowadays in which WHITE girls are misused as sex slaves?
 4. You want the statues from your streets gone because it bothers you?
-Jeez why did you come to the Netherlands where you have all chance?
-5. You think that I should respect you, because of the colour of your skin, your religion, your believes and values….CAN I ASK YOU WHERE YOUR RESPECT FOR MY COUNTRY, MY CULTURE, MY BELIEVES AND VALUES?
+Jeez, why did you come to the Netherlands where you have all chance?
+5. You think that I should respect you, because of the colour of your skin, your religion, your beliefs and values….CAN I ASK YOU WHERE YOUR RESPECT FOR MY COUNTRY, MY CULTURE, MY BELIEFS AND MY VALUES?

-From the 1960s onward the Dutch police are most afraid of drugs traffic, terrorism and (integration of) immigrants, often with an Islamic background.5
+From the 1960s onward the Dutch police are most afraid of drugs traffic, terrorism and (integration of) immigrants, often with an Islamic background.2

 Living today means,

-A Dutch police agent on the street carries pepper spray, a PVC baton, a gun (Walther, P99Q NL), handcuffs, teargas, flashlight, portophone, latex gloves and special units carry in addition to the gun, a semi-automatic machine gun too.
+A Dutch police agent on the street carries pepper spray, a PVC baton, a gun (Walther, P99Q NL), handcuffs, teargas, a flashlight, a portable phone, latex gloves and special units carry in addition to the gun, a semi-automatic machine gun too.

 What would you do?